The word reply is written in black and white on a white background.

 • much healthier for moms and babies

 “By nearly every metric other than time to conceive, RRM outperforms IVF,” notes Colloton.
 “President Trump’s Executive Order runs contrary to the spirit of Make American Healthy Again (MAHA) and contrary to the spirit of the Department of Government Efficiency (DOGE).
-It is time to rethink how we address this challenge that is devastating for millions of couples in the U.S. and for tens of millions throughout the world.
-All would be best served by shifting attention and resources to restorative reproductive medicine.”
+It is time to rethink how we address this challenge that is devastating for millions of couples in the U.S. and for tens of millions throughout the world, and we encourage a shift in attention and resources toward restorative reproductive medicine.”

 Nowhere is the data for RRM more compelling than when it comes to preterm birth.
 Preterm birth can be traumatic for families and have a lasting impact on newborn babies; it is an issue of major national concern with the U.S. rate at 10.4% and an estimated average cost of $50,000+ per case, not including possible lifetime expenses.
 IVF nearly doubles the national preterm birth rate to 19.7%, which means the risk for preterm birth for patients using IVF is greater than for moms who smoke throughout pregnancy.
 In comparison, RRM care reduces the preterm birth rate to only 5.7%, representing a 71% reduction compared to IVF.

+Proper evaluation of fertility challenges takes months as the issues often are multi-factor, chronic, and complex.
+There are dozens of possible factors that can be anatomical, metabolic, hormonal, autoimmune/inflammatory, infectious, ovulatory/gamete, or lifestyle related.
 The medical literature shows infertility typically is multi-factor with 4-6 factors that can be female, male, or both.
-Proper evaluation typically takes 2-3 months and should include evaluation for dozens of factors—anatomical, metabolic, hormonal, autoimmune/inflammatory, infectious, ovulatory/gamete, and lifestyle factors—that are often chronic and complex.
 At Reply Fertility, patients receive written diagnoses, personalized treatment recommendations, and continuing care to optimize their reproductive health.
 “Unexplained infertility” is virtually non-existent in the field of RRM.

-“I am fighting now for others to receive the care I wish I’d known about earlier in my infertility journey,” says Colloton, whose two daughters were born when she was 39 and 40 after she finally discovered RRM and received proper treatment.
+“I am fighting now for others to receive the care I wish I’d known about earlier in my infertility journey,” says Colloton, whose two daughters were born when she was 39 and 40 after she discovered RRM and finally received proper treatment.
 “I was told I needed IVF to have children.
-This was untrue, and the evidence now demonstrates all couples should be offered RRM care to address their fertility struggles.”
+This was untrue, and the evidence now demonstrates that couples should be offered the opportunity for RRM care to address their fertility struggles.”

 ###